Meet the CrossFit Games 2020 Winner and Fittest Woman On Earth, Tia-Clair Toomey

 Proof that Aussies continue to take over the fitness world.

-The 2019 CrossFit Games were no exception.
-Australian athlete Tia-Clair Toomey just claimed her place as the Fittest Woman on Earth for the third year in a row (!!!), setting a record as the first woman to win three titles — and consecutively, at that.
-If she continues her domination next year, that'll put her on par with the "Fittest Man In History," Roch Froning, who won four back-to-back individual CrossFit Games championships from 2011 to 2014.
+The 2020 CrossFit Games were no exception.
+Australian athlete Tia-Clair Toomey just claimed her place as the Fittest Woman on Earth for the fourth year in a row (!!!), setting a record as the first woman to win four titles — and consecutively, at that.
+That means she's now on par with the "Fittest Man In History," Roch Froning, who won four back-to-back individual CrossFit Games championships from 2011 to 2014.

 There's no questioning that she could do it again.
-Toomey's resumé is crazy impressive: Even before she snagged the top spots in 2017 and 2018, she finished as runner-up in 2016 and 2015, both years behind Katrín Tanja Davíðsdóttir of Iceland.
-She also made her Olympic debut in 2016, representing Australia at the Summer Olympic Games in Rio de Janiero, taking fifth in her group for the sport of Olympic weightlifting (a staple in CrossFit workouts, ICYDK).
-(These benefits of Olympic weightlifting might convince you to give it a try yourself.)
+Toomey's resumé is crazy impressive: Even before she snagged the top spots four years in a row, she finished as runner-up in 2016 and 2015, both years behind Katrín Tanja Davíðsdóttir of Iceland.
+She also made her Olympic debut in 2016, representing Australia at the Summer Olympic Games in Rio de Janeiro, taking fifth in her group for the sport of Olympic weightlifting (a staple in CrossFit workouts, ICYDK — these benefits of Olympic weightlifting might convince you to give it a try yourself.)
 That made her the first-ever athlete to compete at both the Games and the Olympics in the same year.

-And every year, Toomey widens the gap between her and her opponents; in 2017, she edged out second-place finisher, Kara Webb, by just two points, and in 2018, she beat Laura Horvath by 64 points.
-This year, however, there were a whopping 195 points between her and second-place Kristin Holte.
+Every year, Toomey widens the gap between her and her opponents: In 2017, she edged out second-place finisher, Kara Webb, by just two points, but in 2018, she beat Laura Horvath by 64 points.
+In 2019, there were a whopping 195 points between her and second-place Kristin Holte.
+This year after taking first in nine of her 12 events, Toomey earned an impressive 360 points more than runner-up Davíðsdóttir.
 (Pssst: You'll never guess what Toomey eats for breakfast on a competition day.)